Sarala Life — Life in Chapters: Careers, Canines, Cabernet & Courage

 There is nothing more destabilising than reporting to an insecure leader who will not advocate for you—not because you are incapable, but because you are uncontrollable.

 Some people are made examples of.
 Not because they failed.
-But because they cannot be folded into fear.

 And fear, in many corporate cultures, is currency.